Detail++: Training-Free Detail Enhancer for T2I Diffusion Models: Related work

-As mentioned earlier, T2I baseline models struggle to precisely follow text conditions, often facing issues such as attribute overflow (where attributes spill over onto unmentioned subjects), mismatching (where attributes are incorrectly matched), and blending (where attributes from different subjects mix onto a single subject).
+As mentioned earlier, T2I baseline models struggle to precisely follow text conditions, often facing issues such as attribute overflow (where attributes spill over to unmentioned subjects), mismatching (where attributes are incorrectly matched), and blending (where attributes from different subjects mix onto a single subject).
 To address these challenges, several solutions have been proposed~\cite{wu2024core,wei2024enhancing,kim2024text,ge2023expressive,chen2024cat,feng2022training,park2023energy}.
-Among them, some methods based on test-time optimization~\cite{zhang2024enhancing,zhang2024object,li2023divide,chefer2023attend,rassin2023linguistic,agarwal2023star,park2023energy,cho2023visual} aim to align the cross-attention maps of attributes with the subject tokens, but they are often slow and difficult to optimize for noise efficiently.
+Among them, some methods based on test-time optimization~\cite{zhang2024enhancing,zhang2024object,li2023divide,chefer2023attend,rassin2023linguistic,agarwal2023star,park2023energy,cho2023visual,zhang-wan-2025-r} aim to align the cross-attention maps of attributes with the subject tokens, but they are often slow and difficult to optimize for noise efficiently.
 Other methods based on layout~\cite{zhang2024realcompo,lian2023llm,feng2024ranni,zhang2023controllable,yang2024mastering,qu2023layoutllm} rely on users or LLMs to predefine the layout, often involving complex intermediate steps.
-There are also approaches that need fine-tuning~\cite{hu2024ella,chen2023geodiffusion,jiang2024comat,yang2023reco,feng2024ranni}, such as ELLA~\cite{hu2024ella}, which enhances the model's understanding of text by integrating LLMs into T2I generation models, but requires significant modifications to the baseline model, leading to high training costs.
-While these methods have made notable progress in addressing attribute mismatching, they still struggle with overflow and blending.
-Recently, a method called ToME~\cite{hu2025token} has provided a new approach to addressing overflow by merging token embeddings generated by the CLIP text encoder.
-However, the issue of attribute blending remains largely unresolved.
-Our method, Detail++, effectively avoids these three problems by progressively injecting attributes, allowing for accurate binding of different types of attributes, including object, color, texture, and style.
+There are also approaches that need fine-tuning~\cite{hu2024ella,chen2023geodiffusion,jiang2024comat,yang2023reco,feng2024ranni,zhangitercomp,lv2025rethinking}, such as ELLA~\cite{hu2024ella}, which enhances the model's understanding of text by integrating LLMs into T2I generation models, but requires significant modifications to the baseline model, leading to high training costs.
+While these methods have made notable progress in addressing attribute mismatching, they still struggle with overflow and blending. \rv{Recently, a unified-model reinforcement learning approach, T2I-R1\cite{jiang2025t2i}, has been proposed, which enables the model to deliberate over the textual prompt before autoregressively generating image tokens, demonstrating substantial potential for improving alignment in text-to-image generation.} However, the attribute blending issue remains largely unresolved.
+In contrast, our method, Detail++, effectively mitigates these challenges by progressively injecting attributes, thereby enabling accurate binding across diverse attribute types, including object, color, texture, and style.